StructuralMike/ALTTPRYamlRandomizer/README.md

 # ALTTPRYamlRandomizer
 Build Fun MultiWorld Yamls for you and your friends

-This is meant to be used to modify your existing YAML settings for the Archipelago MultiWorld repo.
+This is meant to be used to modify your existing YAML settings for the [Archipelago MultiWorld](https://github.com/Berserker66/MultiWorld-Utilities/releases) repo.

+## INSTRUCTIONS
 Every yaml in the /Player directory will be read, modified, and written to the /Output directory.

-Modifications are done as per the settings defined in the YamlRandomizer.yaml file.
+Modifications are done as per the settings defined in the provided **YamlRandomizer.yaml** file.

-INSTRUCTIONS:
 This tool relies a lot on the plando feature of Archipelago.
-To enable this, you need to modify your Archipelago _host.yaml_ file accordingly:
+To enable this, you need to modify your Archipelago **host.yaml** file accordingly:

     plando_options: "items,texts"